 As we age, the mechanisms that control our skin’s activity starts to change, this causes an increased breakdown of the skin’s dermal structure, leading to greater fragility and reduced healing ability.

-This is a result of the reaction between sugars, such as Glucose and Proteins in the skin.
+This is a result of the reaction between sugars, such as Glucose, with proteins in the skin.

-All of this compounded with oxidation through the action of free radicals, means more and more people are turning to anti aging ingredients, known as cosmeceuticals, which can help to slow down the dance of destruction on the skin.
+All of this, compounded with oxidation through the action of free radicals, means more and more people are turning to anti-ageing ingredients, known as cosmeceuticals, which can help to slow down the dance of destruction on the skin.